Mysteries of the Inca Empire

 Itinerary 20 Days

-Welcome to the land of the Inca—a complex civilization that has fascinated explorers for more than a century.
+Welcome to the land of the Inca—a complex civilization that has fascinated explorers for centuries.
 In the heart of the ancient Inca Empire, discover the archaeological mysteries and colorful indigenous culture of the Peruvian highlands.
-Against a backdrop of the soaring Andes, explore the intricacies of sophisticated temples and fortresses, including magnificent Machu Picchu.
+Against the backdrop of the soaring Andes, venture into a network of incredibly sophisticated temples and fortresses, including magnificent Machu Picchu.
 Explore the ancient past and vibrant contemporary culture of Peru through an On Assignment project of your choice—Photography or Archaeology & Ancient Culture.